-A Pitbull German Shepherd mix might not be a perfect fit for every family, but for the right family, this dog is bound to entertain and surprise!
+A Pitbull German Shepherd mix might not be a perfect fit for every family.
+For the right family, this dog is bound to entertain and surprise!
 Don’t let sensationalized media reports or unfair stigmas deter you from this incredibly intelligent and affectionate breed.

 Are an experienced dog owner with space and time to dedicate to this amazing dog?
 If so, you should consider adopting a German Shepherd Pitbull mix!
 She will reward you with unwavering devotion and love.
 What more could you ask for in a best friend?